 Solar Power Optimisers and Panel Orientation

 When installing solar panels, it’s not always possible to have all panels facing the same direction or having the same tilt angle due to the layout of the roof or other obstructions.
-This can lead to different panels receiving different amounts of sunlight and thus producing different
+This can lead to different panels receiving different amounts of sunlight and thus producing different amounts of power.

 With solar panel optimisers, each panel operates independently at its MPP, regardless of its orientation.
 This means that even if panels are facing different directions, each one can still operate at its maximum efficiency.
 This flexibility allows for more complex system designs and can make solar power a viable option in situations where it might not have been otherwise.